To care for, exhibit and promote UCC’s collections, thus contributing to the University’s ability to educate, innovate and communicate.

 - University Memorabilia

-Heritage Services supports the work of Buildings and Estates towards the achievement of our strategic aims and in respect of the architectural, landscape, natural and historic inheritance of UCC.
+The University Heritage Services supports the work of the Buildings and Estates Office towards the achievement of our strategic aims and in respect of the architectural, landscape, natural and historic inheritance of UCC.

 In addition, the Curator provides curatorial services to The Honan Trust in respect of the Honan Chapel.

 If you are interested in UCC's heritage click here Heritage Displays on UCC Campus [PDF].

 Enquiries into any aspect of the University's heritage are welcome.